RukiiV/ME/README.md

 # ME

+Well hello there!
+My name is Fantomsy and I'm a college student focussing on Math and Computer Science.
-Well hello everyone!
-My name is ehpc.
-I may put some stuf on here, not too sure yet :D
+I may put projects on here but I'm not topo sure yet.